 History of Iran

-Throughout Iran’s long history, in spite of different devastating invasions and occupations by Turks, Mongols, British, Russians, and others, the country has always maintained its national identity.
+Throughout Iran’s long history, in spite of different devastating invasions, the country has always maintained its national identity.
 It has developed as a distinct political and cultural entity.

 Climate in Iran

 Iran is a four-season country with unique climates.
 Generally, winters are cold with snowfall and subzero temperatures during December and January.
 Spring and fall have relatively mild weather conditions, while summers are dry and hot.
 However, Iran is a great destination to travel for the whole year.
 If you travel during the summer, you can enjoy the sunshine and mild mountainous areas.
 During winter, you can go to the islands or have a ski tour in Iran unique ski resorts.
 In spring, you can visit a variety of festivals as Nowrooz.